In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

 Whoever is conducting the quality assurance check should either:

-- closely watch all parts of the test as they are carried out; or
+- Closely watch all parts of the test as they are carried out; or

-- closely observe the testing process and conduct a full re-examination of the vehicle to check standards application.
+- Closely observe the testing process and conduct a full re-examination of the vehicle to check standards application.

 The result of the assurance check must be recorded, including any agreed action.
 That agreed action could be additional training, a garage development session or any other appropriate action.
 The key thing here is to show that corrective action is taken.